The

 portions of the Tana River.

 These forests have over 1,700 threatened endemic animals and plants.
-Besides

 endangered hirola,Tana River red colobus, and